jabehan/starter-hugo-academic/content/publication/knanisustainablenanocarbonsbiocatalysis2026b/index.md

   Bacteria
 date: '2026-01-01'
 authors:
-- Knani, Sarra
-- Boughezal, Riad Ahmed
-- Cibron, Baptiste
-- Barrière, Frédéric
-- Lagrost, Corinne
-- Escadeillas, Muriel
-- Rault, Ludivine
-- Costa De Oliveira, Maida
-- Colavita, Paula E.
-- Behan, James A.
+- Knani, Sarra and Boughezal, Riad Ahmed and Cibron, Baptiste and Barrière, Frédéric and Lagrost, Corinne and Escadeillas, Muriel and Rault, Ludivine and Costa De Oliveira, Maida and Colavita, Paula E. and Behan, James A.
 doi: 10.1016/j.carbon.2025.121053
 publication: Carbon, 247
 publication_types: